Our mission: To teach the art of dance to all, inspiring creativity, curiosity, and confidence.

 Our programs include:

-Three insightful, creative and formidable women — Jennie Robertson, Virginia Samford, and Mary Conyers Cooper –responded to these forces with a fresh approach to teaching dance with young children, anchored in the understanding of child development.
-Live music was essential to the experience, enriching the developmental benefits in addition to the pure joy of dancing with live music.
+Three creative and formidable women, Jennie Robertson, Virginia Samford, and Mary Conyers Cooper, responded to these forces with a fresh approach to teaching dance with young children.
+Live music was essential to the experience, enriching the experience of pure joy while dancing.

 “Dance is a celebration of life,